AstraZeneca/verbReduce/README.md

 ## Introduction

-Predictate-Argument Graphs extracted from unstructured text, has a high cardinality of verbs (Arguments) resulting in limiting the use of graphs.
+Predicate-Argument Graphs extracted from the unstructured text have a high cardinality of verbs (Arguments), limiting the use of graphs.
 Particularly in the biomedical domain, there are no existing data sources that could use to train or map verbs.
-The challenge of reducing the verb count while not losing information is key challenge.
+Reducing the verb count while not losing information is the key challenge.

 `verbReduce` do not: